rikhuijzer/SIRUS.jl/paper/paper.md

 In essence, the first rule says that if there are less than 8 axillary nodes detected, then the patient will most likely survive (`class == 1.0`).
 Put differently, the model states that if there are many axillary nodes detected, then it is, unfortunately, less likely that the patient will survive.
 This model is fully interpretable because the model contains a few dozen rules which can all be interpreted in isolation and together.
-In contrast, random forests often require hundreds to thousands of trees, which makes them too complex to interpret.

 # Stability